utkarsh9718/Prediction_GUI/README.md

 # Prediction_GUI

 Here I tried to create a GUI based tool using tkinter to predict the output by directly loading your trained as well as saved model.
+It also includes introduction to some basic widgets of tkinter